Favourable modules: Filtrations, polytopes, Newton-Okounkov bodies and flat degenerations: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Dmitry Timashev for explanations on the Vinberg construction and for providing us with the reference \cite{G}.
+We are grateful to Dmitry Timashev for his comments on the Vinberg construction and for providing us with the reference \cite{G}.

-This work of E.F. was partially supported by the Russian President Grant MK-3312.2012.1, by the Dynasty Foundation, by the Alexander von Humboldt Foundation, by the AG Laboratory HSE, RF government grant, ag.
-11.G34.31.0023, by the RFBR grants 12-01-00070, 12-01-00944, 12-01-33101, 13-01-12401 and by the Russian Ministry of Education and Science under the grant 2012-1.1-12-000-1011-016.
-This study comprises research funding from the `Representation Theory in Geometry and in Mathematical Physics' carried out within The National Research University Higher School of Economics' Academic Fund Program in 2012, grant No 12-05-0014.
+E.F. was partially supported by the Dynasty Foundation.
+The article was supported within the framework of a subsidy granted to the HSE by the Government of the Russian Federation for the implementation of the Global Competitiveness Program and within the framework of the Academic Fund Program at the National Research University Higher School of Economics (HSE) in 2015--2016 (grant № 15-01-0024).

-The work of G.F. and P.L. was partially supported by the DFG Priority Program SPP 1388 on Representation Theory.
+G.F. and P.L. were partially supported by the DFG Priority Program SPP 1388 on Representation Theory.